 With our simple guide to SEO best practice, you can make sure that your resources are ready to be easily found by other teachers.

 Search-engine optimised content can make a big difference to your sales and downloads.
-We share some advice on how to write SEO-friendly resource titles and descriptions when uploading your resources.
+Below we share some advice on how to write SEO-friendly resource titles and descriptions when uploading your resources.

 SEO best practice for authors